Principles of University Teaching in STEM

 Principles of University Teaching and Learning in STEM

 E 110 (3 units, pass-fail).
 No Prerequisites.
 This course is a required component of the Caltech Project for Effective Teaching (CPET) Certificate of Practice in University Teaching

 Instructor: Dr. Jennifer Weaver

-In this course, weekly interactive meetings will provide focused overviews and guided application of key pedagogical research, such as prior knowledge and misconceptions, novice-expert differences, and cognitive development as applied to university teaching.
-We will also explore emerging university teaching and learning practices and their theoretical basis (e.g., the flipped classroom, online learning).
+This graduate course examines the research on university-level STEM (science, technology, engineering, and mathematics) teaching and learning, which has been used to inform a well-established body of evidence-based teaching practices.
+Weekly interactive meetings will provide focused overviews and guided application of key pedagogical research, such as prior knowledge and misconceptions, novice-expert differences, and cognitive development as applied to university teaching.
+We will explore the roles of active learning, student engagement, and inclusive teaching practices in designing classes where all students have an equal opportunity to be successful and feel a sense of belonging, both in the course and as scientists.
 Readings will inform in-class work and students will apply principles to a project of their choice.

 E110 was started in Fall 2013 by CTLO Director, Dr. Cassandra Horii, and has been offered once or twice per year since then.
 Over 150 students have taken the class for credit, along with dozens of auditors, and E110 is now formally part of the CPET Certificate of Practice in University Teaching.